 HeatingSave’s products are accredited and authorised by the UK Government on its Energy Savings Technology List.
-They are also approved by the Energy Saving Trust and The Carbon Trust.
+They are also endorsed by the Energy Saving Trust.
 All HeatingSave products are manufactured to quality standard ISO9002.

 Government Energy Technology List (ETL)

 The ETL (or Energy Technology Product List, ETPL) is a government and Carbon Trust-managed list of energy-efficient plant and machinery that qualify for full tax relief.
 It is part of the Enhanced Capital Allowance (ECA) tax scheme for businesses.

 The HeatingSave products Systems are authorised by the UK Government on its Energy Technology List- an official endorsement and recognition that they meet the Government’s specific energy-saving or energy-efficient criteria.
 The Department for Business, Energy and Industrial Strategy (BEIS) annually reviews the technologies and products that qualify for inclusion.